VanTheKhoi/VanTheKhoi/README.md

 ### Hi there 👋
 I'm a passionate Technical Artist lived in Ho Chi Minh City, Viet Nam.
 After graduated I joined Glass Egg Digital Media for 3 year as a quality-oriented Technical Artist.
-My main roles are develop new tools, create technical checklist for company project, improve tools performance, pipelines and workflow for productivity and efficiency.
+My main roles are develop new tools, create technical checklist for company projects, improve tools performance, pipelines and workflow for productivity and efficiency.

 Below are a few tools/technologies I have been using :
 - Maya Python Script